AndrewLJackson/SIBER/README.md

 Ellipse and convex hull fitting package to estimate niche width for stable isotope data (and potentially other relevant types of data)

 [MixSIAR](https://github.com/brianstock/MixSIAR) is intended to encompass all the mixing model functionality in the [SIAR package](http://www.tcd.ie/Zoology/research/research/theoretical/siar.php).
+Additionally, we have updated the basic mixing model from SIAR and released this as a standalone pacakge for basic mixing model fitting as [simmr](https://cran.r-project.org/web/packages/simmr/).

+## Important!!
-SIAR development will stop at some point in the future (probably in 2015), and the SIBER routines will become orphaned.
+SIAR development will stop at some point in the future (probably in late 2015), and the SIBER routines will become orphaned.
 This is the start of a full recode of SIBER to be a standalone package.
 Also intended are some major improvements to model fitting, via z-scoring and back-transforming to improve fitting via MCMC in JAGS.